This information relates to OPA’s amended deeds and processes in effect from 9 May 2022, and updated 19 October 2022.

 You are receiving copies of deeds and deed amendment schedules relating to miscellaneous services and plan management to make it is easier for you to carry out your functions and responsibilities towards the participant.
 As confirmed by NDIA, this includes helping the participant to engage providers and set up service agreements (in this case, deeds) for services that reflect their goals and needs and that fit within their NDIS plan budget.

-If there are no issues, complete the ‘Support Coordinator’s Notation’ on the final page of the Deed to confirm that, to the best of your knowledge, the details in the Schedules are accurate, appropriate, and compatible with the Participant’s NDIS plan.
+- If there are no issues, complete the ‘Support Coordinator’s Confirmation’ on the final page of the deed or Deed Amendment Schedule to confirm that, to the best of your knowledge, the details in the Schedule/s are accurate, appropriate, and compatible with the participant’s NDIS plan.

 These responsibilities are set out in clause 3.3.5 of Support Coordination Services Deeds entered into after 9 May 2022.